Helping End Users Select the Best Option for Debris Removal for their Project

 –in each of the states I have lived – exactly how much will the rental cost me.
 Their customer service teams just cite lingo I don’t understand (MSW for example!) and tell me how many days I can have the dumpster along with the rental price.
 I am usually surprised to find out that the dumpster can’t be delivered for 2 days – there goes my weekend renovation warrior plans!
 Then, at the end of the rental period, I have often needed to call for the company to come get their dumpster lest I risk being charged per day rental fees!
 Here is what I feel is the ‘best’ part of this whole dumpster experience: I have always received over weight fees, fuel surcharges for delivery and pickup, environmental surcharges.
 With a dumpster it is impossible to know how much the stuff you toss inside actually weighs!
 Whether you are disposing of old carpeting and sheet rock or old toys you must contend with the weight that snow, melted snow, ice or rain adds to it!
 Have you actually stopped to think about how much a twin size mattress weighs when it has been soaked with rain???
 Then after it’s gone, you have to reseed your lawn, patch your driveway or replace pavers!
 Nothing like another project to do that was the result of your previous accomplishment!
 The dumpster company always has your credit card on file when they delivery the dumpster so you are just out of luck – you are paying that bill whether you agree with it or not!

 The next debris removal option I have tried is using people to remove it for me.
 I have always had mixed feelings about strangers in my house, potential injuries that could impact my homeowners insurance, or the feeling that I have ‘servants’.
-Sometimes I feel like I am being spoiled other times, I feel like I am back in the early 1900’s with a slave.
-Either way, I struggle with the stranger in my home issue.
+At the end of the day, I struggle with the concept of having a stranger in my home.

 The services that show up with their own truck and charge you by the space you take up or the single man who arrives with his own trailer and offers ‘dump runs’ offer an invaluable service.
 However, when you compare the space volume with the actual price they charge for the service (labor included), it usually ends up costing more than that of – damage to your driveway and lawn included – a smelly, rusty, metal dumpster.